Wavelet transformation of signals with the construction of a scalogram

 plot(t, signal)

-To implement this analysis in Engee we need the following libraries:
+To implement such an analysis in Engee, we will need the following libraries:

 Pkg.add("Wavelets")